 The number of mines in operation decreased slightly in 2013, from 14,093 to 13,708.
 The number of working miners also declined, from 387,878 to 374,069.
 MSHA will release a final version of the calendar year data in July.

-Mike Johnson, president and CEO of the National Stone, Sand & Gravel Association, said in response to the release of the data, “Safety of the aggregates workforce is and will continue to be the top priority of NSSGA members.
+Michael Johnson, president and CEO of the National Stone, Sand and Gravel Association said, in response to the release of the data, “Safety of the aggregates workforce is and will continue to be the top priority of NSSGA members.
 We are troubled that there was a small increase in aggregates industry fatalities in 2013.
 One fatality is one too many.
 Our members will not rest until there are zero fatalities in aggregates operations.”